vippsas/vipps-woocommerce/readme.txt

 == Upgrade Notice ==
 Support Order Attribution in Vipps Checkout and Express Checkout, if selected in the "Advanced" settings.
-NB: There has been reports of memory-related crashes when doing this.
+NB: There has been reports of memory-related crashes when doing this, so be sure to test!
-Minor fixes

 == Frequently Asked Questions ==